shihankanungo/shihankanungo.github.io/mop.md

 ---

-This year, MAA’s Mathematical Olympiad Program (MOP '25) was held at the *Illinois Mathematics and Science Academy* (IMSA) from June 11--Jul 2, 2025.
+This year, MAA’s Mathematical Olympiad Program (MOP '25) was held at IMSA &mdash; *The Illinois Mathematics and Science Academy*, from June 11--July 2, 2025.

 ## Day 0 &mdash; Sunday, June 8-11, 2025